-A Smart Centre is located at 63 Bulcock Street, Caloundra and open from Monday to Friday 12pm - 4 pm.
+Smart Centre is located at 63 Bulcock Street, Caloundra and open from Monday to Friday 12pm - 4pm.

-To book a visit outside these hours contact firstname.lastname@example.org or contact the Smart City Team on (07) 5475 7272.
+To book a visit outside these hours email firstname.lastname@example.org or contact the Smart City Team on (07) 5475 7272.

-These are just some of the smart technology solutions that council is testing at its Living Lab before they are gradually installed in key locations throughout the regional include the Caloundra CBD, new Maroochydore City Centre and Oceanside Health Hub.
+These are just some of the smart technology solutions that council is testing at its Testing Facility before they are gradually installed in key locations throughout the regional include the Caloundra CBD, new Maroochydore City Centre and Oceanside Health Hub.

-Smart LED lighting for pathways and parks will be installed in key locations from 2017.
+Smart LED lighting for pathways and parks have been installed in key locations.
 These use colour changes and variable brightness to respond to the number of nearby people and vehicles.
 Smart light poles with dimmable LED lighting can also house CCTV, sensors, Wi-Fi and power outlets, and collect environmental data such as temperature, humidity and pollution levels.

 A Smart City Management Platform combines smart city services all in one place for council to access and manage.
 This platform receives data from sensors, street lights and Wi-Fi access points and uses alerts, analytics, visualisation and forecasting to manage service delivery in real-time.